Overview

 Getting There

-Rathkeale is well‑served by Bus Éireann routes 13 and 14, linking Limerick, Tralee and Killarney.
+Rathkeale is well-served by Bus Éireann routes 13 and 14, linking Limerick, Tralee, and Killarney.
 The town’s former railway station is now the heritage centre, and the greenway provides ample parking at its Rathkeale entry point.
-For drivers, the N21 offers a direct route from Limerick city, and the upcoming Foynes‑to‑Limerick motorway will shorten travel times further.
+For drivers, the N21 offers a direct route from Limerick city.

 Accommodation

-For an overnight stay, the Rathkeale House Hotel offers 26 en‑suite rooms, free Wi‑Fi, free parking and a cosy lounge with an open fire.
-The hotel is set in a historic orchard, providing a tranquil base from which to explore the town’s attractions.
+For an overnight stay, the Rathkeale House Hotel offers 26 en-suite rooms, free Wi-Fi, free parking, and a cosy lounge with an open fire.
+Set in a historic orchard, it provides a tranquil base from which to explore the town’s attractions.

 Nearby Services